top of page

 Use artificial tears as often as needed, but not more than recommended.

 The moisturizing eyedrops provide temporary relief from dry eye symptoms, but they do not cure the underlying cause of dryness.
-If you use artificial tears too often or too much, you may wash away your natural tears and make your eyes drier.
+If you use artificial tears too often, you may wash away your natural tears and make your eyes drier.

 How to Store Your Eye Drops?